 Branded Surveys

-Branded Surveys has paid out more than $36 million to more than 3 million users.
+Branded Surveys has paid out more than $72 million to its more than 3 million users.

 You can use your points toward gift cards from more than 100 brands, receive cash in your PayPal or bank account, or even make a charitable donation.